-The earlier you start treatment, the better the prognosis.
-In a best-case scenario, you can see an ENT specialist within the first 24 hours of noticing signs of a hearing issue and get help right away.
-Treatment involves stimulation of the inner ear’s circulation and the elimination of possible triggers.
-Other forms on treatment include the following:
+However, the earlier you start treatment, the better the prognosis.
+In a best-case scenario, you would see an ENT doctor within the first 24 hours and get help right away.
+Treatment for sudden hearing loss involves stimulation of inner ear circulation and the elimination of possible triggers.
+Other forms of treatment include:

 In the event of sudden hearing loss, the inner ear’s blood circulation is reduced or impaired.
-Blood supplies the inner ear with the required nutrients.
-If circulation is inhibited, the sensory hair cells of the ear are permanently damaged.
-Circulation can be improved with the administration of circulation-enhancing medication, which can also include cortisone to prevent any swelling (anti-edema treatment).
+Blood supplies the inner ear with required nutrients, and if circulation is inhibited, the sensory hair cells of the ear are permanently damaged.
+Circulation can be improved with circulation-enhancing medication, which can also include cortisone to prevent any swelling (anti-edema treatment).

 Local anesthesia to block inhibited nerves

-The local anesthetics procaine and lidocaine are frequently used to treat sudden hearing loss (inotropic therapy).
-Their administration blocks nerves that potentially lead to vascular constriction.
-This treatment should always occur under a doctor’s clinical observation.
+Local anesthetics like procaine and lidocaine are frequently used by a medical professional to treat sudden hearing loss.
+These anesthetics block nerves that potentially lead to vascular constriction.

-Sudden hearing loss causes permanent damage to the sensory and hair cells, potentially leading to permanent hearing impairment.
-Persistent hearing loss, combined with tinnitus, should be treated with hearing aids that can generate a soft noise to distract the individual experiencing tinnitus symptoms.
+Sudden hearing loss causes permanent damage to cells in your ears, which could potentially lead to permanent hearing loss.
+Hearing loss that is combined with tinnitus should be treated with hearing aids that generate a soft noise to distract the individual experiencing tinnitus symptoms.
 This function is referred to as a ‘noiser’ and is ideal for very quiet hearing environments.

-Treating risk factors for arteriosclerosis (the build-up of fats, cholesterol, and other substances in and on the artery walls) is extremely important in the long run.
-Lifestyle changes that can facilitate treatment include: weight loss combined with a low-fat diet and exercise, the correct adjustment of blood sugar levels, and avoiding nicotine, coffee and alcohol.
-Implementing these changes is imperative for effective treatment.
+Treating arteriosclerosis (the build-up of fats, cholesterol, and other substances in and on artery walls) is extremely important.
+Lifestyle changes are also necessary to treat sudden hearing loss, including: weight loss (a low-fat diet and exercise), adjustment of blood sugar levels, as well as avoiding nicotine, coffee, and alcohol.
+These lifestyle changes are imperative for effective treatment.